PatCapon39/nextflow-seqera/main/service-commitments.md

 ## Operational Partners

-1. Pawsey Supercomputing Centre (Western Australia).
+1. Pawsey Supercomputing Research Centre (Pawsey, Western Australia).
-2. SeqeraLabs (Spain).
+2. Seqera (Spain).
-3. National Computational Infrastructure (Australian Capital Territory)
+3. National Computational Infrastructure (NCI, Australian Capital Territory)
-4. AWS is the service host
+4. Amazon Web Services (AWS) is the service host

 ## The Australian Nextflow Seqera Service

-This represents the Nextflow Seqera platform deployed by the Australian BioCommons on AWS.
+This represents the Nextflow Seqera Platform deployed by Australian BioCommons on AWS.

 ## The Australian Nextflow Seqera ecosystem

-The ecosystem of the Australian Nextflow Seqera consists of three main components:
+The Australian Nextflow Seqera ecosystem consists of three main components:
 1. The Australian Nextflow Seqera Service: The web platform deployed on AWS.
-2. Authentication: Currently Mailserver at Pawsey.
+2. Authentication: Mailserver at Pawsey.
 3. Backend compute infrastructure: This is the compute backend where workflows will be submitted to and launched from the Service platforms.
 This includes the infrastructure provided by the Operational Partners such as GADI at NCI and Setonix at Pawsey, on-premises infrastructure provided by the users of the service and commercial cloud services such as AWS and Azure.